arangodb/docs-hugo/site/content/3.12/release-notes/deprecated-and-removed-features.md

 - **Leader/Follower Deployment Mode**:
   The Leader/Follower deployment mode is deprecated and already removed from documentation.
-Active Failover and OneShard databases in clusters are better alternatives.
+OneShard databases in clusters are a better alternative.

 - **Skiplist and hash indexes**:
   Skiplist and hash indexes have been deprecated in 3.9 and will be removed in a